robertpiosik/CodeWebChat/README.md

 🤌 **Why non-agentic?**

-Large language models (LLMs) are trained on vast datasets for many use cases.
-For coding, a model's training involves analyzing millions of simulated problem-solving flows, such as deriving an accepted answer from a StackOverflow question.
-Consequently, when the model handles your task, its "thought process" is simply a statistical pattern matching against the detailed examples it has seen.
+Large language models (LLMs) are trained on vast datasets targeting many use cases.
+For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at an accepted answer from a StackOverflow question.
+Agentic coding forges ahead and complement datasets with simulated context gathering and planning of next steps.

-Agentic coding forges ahead and complement datasets with simulated context gathering (file selection) and planning.
-We believe real-world coding scenarios when given unspecified constraints (context and precise instructions) that can be trained into the model are inherently limited, affecting reliability and developer satisfaction.
+Because the model is only as smart as examples it has seen in its pre-training, we believe that the possible coverage of real-world coding scenarios when approached high-level is fundamentally limited.

-By requiring manual context management CWC keeps your mental model of the codebase updated as you progress—at a speed you never thought was possible.
+Therefore we decided to design CWC in a way that aligns with the model's true capabilities—that is a code generation in a controlled signal-to-noise ratio enviornment.

 💅 **The workflow**